awkwardengineer/time-blocker/4-src/src/__tests__/TEST_TIMING_NOTES.md

 ### App.archivedView.test.js - "shows active lists with archived tasks with [List Active] badge"

-**Issue**: Test times out when checking for task to disappear from main view after archiving.
-The test fails when all tests run together but passes when run in isolation.
-The DOM may not have updated yet when checking for task removal, even with `waitFor`.
+**Issue**: Test fails with "Unable to find role='checkbox'" when trying to get checkbox before tasks have loaded.
+The test was calling `getFirstCheckboxFor('Work')` immediately after getting the list section, but tasks might still be loading (showing "Loading tasks...").

-**Root Cause**: Similar to taskCreation test - bindable prop updates and liveQuery updates may not propagate synchronously when all tests run together.
-The test was using a negative assertion (checking for task to disappear) before verifying the positive assertion (archived view to appear).
+**Root Cause**: The test didn't wait for tasks to load before trying to access checkboxes.
+When the list is still in loading state, there are no checkboxes in the DOM yet.

 **Fixes Applied** (December 2024):
 1. **Test timeout**: Added explicit test timeout of 15000ms